 Expand your team’s capabilities and improve the success of IEP meetings.

-1. Action plan: Setting personal goals
+1. Setting personal goals

 Create an action plan for a transition goal involving independent living, education, work or health.